The Battle of Salamanca, 1812

 Field Marshal Arthur Wellesley, Duke of Wellington, c1820

-Wellington had already beaten the French in the Peninsula, defeating them at Talavera in July 1809, for which he was given the title Viscount Wellington.
+He was given the title Viscount Wellington after defeating the French at Talavera in July 1809.
 At Salamanca, his army was 48,000-strong and included contingents of Portuguese and Spanish troops.
 He also commanded 60 guns.

 Wellington at the Battle at Salamanca, July 1812